Tyler-Hostetler/BioSynthNexus/README.md

 ## Running, Installation, Packaging

 ### Running the Program Directly from an Executable
-Provided in the `Distribution` directory are pre-packaged executables that can be download for the user's operating system of choice.
+Provided in the `dist` directory are pre-packaged executables that can be download for the user's operating system of choice.

 ### Manual Installation / Packaging